mastrojs/mastrojs.github.io/data/docs/routing.md

 title: "Routing"
 ---

-Mastro uses a file-based router.
-Files in your project's `routes/` folder are sent out unmodified to your website's visitors – with the following two exceptions:
+Files in your project's `routes` folder are sent out unmodified to your website's visitors – with the following two exceptions:

 1. `*.client.ts` files are type-stripped and served as `*.client.js` (see [TypeScript](/docs/install-setup/#typescript)).
 2. `*.server.js` (or `*.server.ts`) files are route handlers (or page handlers) that should contain JavaScript functions that handle the generation of the page in question.

-The folder structure in the `routes/` folder determines under what URL a static file or a dynamic route is served.
+Mastro's default router is file-based.
+This means the folder structure in the `routes` folder determines under what URL a route is served.

 ## Static files

-As such, the simplest Mastro website is an `index.html` file placed in the `routes/` folder.
-Other static files can also be placed there (e.g. `routes/favicon.ico`), and organized to your liking.
+Just like route handlers, static files are also placed in the `routes` folder.
+The simplest Mastro website is thus a single `routes/index.html` file.
+Other static files can also be placed there (e.g. `routes/favicon.ico`).

 For example, if you'd like to have a folder called `assets`, create it, and add a file `routes/assets/styles.css`, and perhaps one `routes/assets/scripts.js`.
 Then reference them like: